GenesysTS/Digital-Experience-GSol/content/030-DemoStory/30-Prospecting.md

 John decides to accept the chat offer.

 **Result:** John is connected with an agent skilled in solar panels subject area.

+John chats with an agent

+**Result:** Agent Desktop gives an agent 360 view of the customer (history of the previous conversations, history of the conversation with the bot, script, canned responses, journey)

+John asks various questions.

+**Result:** Agent Assist provides suggestions.